Phone System Deployment Options: How To Avoid Buyer’s Remorse

 There’s nothing worse than investing a significant amount of time and money in a new technology solution only to eventually realize the product will not live up to your expectations.
 For those with limited budgets, an investment that fails to deliver can damage both profits and reputations.

 Your business phone system is no exception.
 And with today’s unified communications (UC) solutions that can take your phone system beyond telephony, you REALLY want to get this right.
-The right UC solution can improve worker collaboration and productivity, resulting in improved business performance.
+A UC solution is one of the best virtual collaboration tools a business can have because it can improve worker collaboration and productivity, resulting in improved business performance.
 But which UC deployment option – onsite, cloud or hybrid – is the best fit for your business?

 The guidelines listed below can help you figure it out.
 Use them to help guide your buying decision and direct you to a solution that will deliver on its promises.